 The Nilgai or the Indian Blue Bull is the largest antelope species found abundantly in India.
 What is interesting is that amidst all the deforestation and extinction of other species, this one has somehow held its own even in a highly populated city like Delhi.
 They mostly live in the reserved forests of the southern part of the city but can also be seen roaming on the streets in search of food.
 You can spot them in the bushes near the Jawaharlal Nehru University, inside the reserve forests of Sanjay Van and also near the Tughlaqabad Fort.

 Delhi weekend outings are now complete without a trip to its reserved forests.
 They are not only the lungs of Delhi but they also possess many hidden gems that you can uncover.
 For example Sanjay Van in Mehrauli swallowed up the remaining walls and bastions of the old Rajput city called Qila Rai Pithora.
-Similarly, the central ridge near Chanakyapuri contains an allegedly haunted, Lodhi Era building called Malcha Mahal as well as the small but serene Dargah of Moluddin Chisti.
+Similarly, the Central Ridge near Chanakyapuri contains an allegedly haunted, Lodhi Era building called Malcha Mahal as well as the small but serene Dargah of Moluddin Chisti.
 The Kamala Nehru Ridge up north contains some Colonial Era relics such as the Flagstaff Tower and the aforementioned Khooni Jheel.
 Read the story of the haunted house here.
 Another notable forested area within the city is the Jahanpanah City Forest in South Delhi.

 Delhi boasts of quite a few Gardens.
 Mughal Garden, Lodhi Garden and Deer Park are quite famous among them.
 But there are several others of various sizes, mostly built around already existing archaeological sites.
 So, while jogging through them, you are likely to stumble upon forgotten monuments and ruins that capture your imagination.
 Try out Roshanara Bagh, Qudsia Bagh, Shalimar Bagh and Sunder Nursery.
 Check this link for a better write up on Sunder Nursery area.

 Yes, there are jungles near Delhi and they are not overrated like most other things around big cities are.
-I have seen more birds in one birding trip near Delhi that I had seen in my entire life in many better known national parks.
+I have seen more birds in one birding trip near Delhi than I had seen in my entire life in many better known national parks.
 However, this activity is not suitable all the time.
-Winters are the best time when you can spot migratory birds as well as black bucks and other animals.
+Winters are the best time when you can spot migratory birds as well as blackbucks and other animals.

 So, is this a comprehensive list?
 Of course not!
 As a matter of fact, Delhi can look different to different people according to their perspectives.
 For instance, try out this blogpost to understand a foreign visitor’s perspective of Delhi.